 Note: This research project is a pilot study designed to provide insights for a potential scale up to a full randomized controlled trial.

 For additional information on current SME Initiative projects, click here.

-Colombia has an estimated 400,000 micro and small stores or "tiendas”.
-In Colombia, these retailers comprise 52% of food and retail sales.
-While tienda entrepreneurs sell hundreds of different products, and have managed to keep contact with wholesalers, most continue to use unsophisticated business administration tools (writing down sales and purchases on notebooks) or none at all.
-Colombia also has one of the most penetrated information communication and technology (ICTs) markets: there are 92.3 cell phone subscriptions per 100 people, and 45.5% of the population uses the internet.
+Colombia has an estimated 400,000 micro and small stores or "tiendas”, which account for 52% of food and retail sales [,].
+While tienda entrepreneurs sell hundreds of different products and manage relationships with wholesalers, most of them continue to use minimal business administration tools, for example, writing down sales and purchases in notebooks, or don’t use any record keeping at all.

-To address these challenges, Frogtek created “Tiendatek”, a smart phone application to help shopkeepers systematize their business by managing their accounting, inventories, sales, payments to suppliers, expenses and earnings.
-The tool is distributed through personal sales associates who visit the shopkeepers, demonstrate the product, and provide training on its use during the length of the pilot.
-All data generated by the shopkeeper is uploaded and stored on a Frogtek web server.
-Additionally the Tiendatek application creates simple and advance reports on sales, purchases, credit, inventory, and break-even points based on the data uploaded by the user.
+To test if a more formal and engaging record keeping system could improve shopkeepers’ business records management, IPA partnered with Frogtek, a firm that builds business tools for entrepreneurs in emerging markets.
+Frogtek developed Tiendatek, a smart phone application that allows shopkeepers systematize their business by managing their accounting, inventories, sales, payments to suppliers, expenses and earnings.
+All data generated by the shopkeeper is uploaded and stored on a mobile phone and a Frogtek web server.
+The Tiendatek application creates reports on sales, purchases, credit, inventory, and break-even points based on the data uploaded by a shopkeeper.

 Tiendatek relies on mobile phone technology, which is widespread and popular in Colombia.
 The country has among the highest rates of participation in the communication and technology markets, with 92.3 cell phone subscriptions per 100 people and 45.5% of the population using internet [].
 Thus, the application is easily accessible for micro and small retailers.